fay-cloud/azure-project/README.md

 ## Project Overview

 This project demonstrates an end-to-end **modern data engineering pipeline** using Azure and Databricks, following **industry best practices** such as the Medallion Architecture (Bronze, Silver, Gold).
-The goal is to ingest data from **multiple heterogeneous sources**, transform and enrich it, and prepare analytics-ready datasets for downstream analysis using Databricks and BI tools.
+The goal is to ingest data from **multiple heterogeneous sources**, transform and enrich it, and prepare analytics-ready datasets for downstream analysis using Databricks and rwadily available for Power BI visualisation.

 This project is intentionally designed to mirror **real-world enterprise data platforms** rather than toy examples.